Published November 10, 2017|2 min read

+Vox Dark chocolate is now a health food.
+Here’s how that happened.
 There’s no easy way to put it: Dark chocolate is not the superfood you’ve been led to believe.
 I know — corporations funding their own research?
 Exaggerating the health impact of cocoa?
 Disguising marketing as health science?
 Crazy.
 But it’s not entirely the fault of chocolate companies.
 We, the public, ate it up like so many Hershey bars, desperate to think our guilty pleasure was actually good for us.

 The New York Times A Student Loan Nightmare: The Teacher in the Wrong Payment Plan Student loan debt is a huge problem in the U.S. But the confusion around student loan debt might be worse.
 There are different rules for private and public lenders.
 Some loans are forgiven if you die, some aren’t.
 And some repayments are worth more than others.
 Finding out that years of payments don’t count toward your debt forgiveness is one of the worst financial situations you can imagine.
 College affordability needs to be addressed, but in the meantime we should at least make student loans less of a labyrinthian nightmare.